Contact Us

 In the 1980s, Nakamura prolifically released experimental and provocative 16mm films.
 In 1985 he made Preview using a home video camera, and went on to make other films in various formats including 8mm, 16mm, and video.
 After premiering the controversial 142-minute For the Films That Are To Be Buried Alive (1989), which blends 8mm and 16mm, he began exploring new modes of landscape theory.
 He created works dealing with landscape and memory using 8mm film and Hi8 video, concluding with The Ghost of Memories (1997).

-Mia Parnall lives and works in Tokyo, and is a MA graduate of King’s College London in Film Studies, where she completed a dissertation on the image of the sun in 1960s cinema in Japan and the writings of Georges Bataille.
+Mia Parnall lives and works in Tokyo, and is a graduate of the film studies MA at King’s College London, where she completed a dissertation on 1960s cinema in Japan and the writings of Georges Bataille.
 She has worked with CCJ since 2021.